QNester/bullhorn/README.md

 ### Build your notification
 HeyYou Notification Builder - good system for store your notifications in one place.
-You need create yml file with follow format:
+By default you need create yml file with follow format:
 ```yaml
 # config/notifications/collection.yml
 any_key: